 Complete the quiz below to reinforce your knowledge of article reading strategies.
-When you are finished, click the Next arrow to move on.
+When you are finished, go to the next chapter to move on.

 An interactive or media element has been excluded from this version of the text.
 You can view it online here: